New York Trust Company: History

+19th century

 On April 3, 1889, the New York Security and Trust Company received its certificate of authorization and was formed with Charles S. Fairchild as the first president and "original capital" of $1,000,000.
-Fairchild, a former Attorney General of New York (under Governors Samuel J. Tilden and Lucius Robinson), was serving as the 38th United States Secretary of the Treasury (under President Grover Cleveland) immediately before the company's formation.
-Fairchild had previously been a partner in the Boston Brahmin investment banking firm of Lee, Higginson & Co.
+Fairchild, a former attorney general of New York under Governors Samuel J. Tilden and Lucius Robinson, was serving as the 38th United States Secretary of the Treasury under President Grover Cleveland immediately before the company's formation.

-Merger with Continental Trust Company, 1904
+Fairchild previously was a partner in the Boston Brahmin investment banking firm of Lee, Higginson & Co.

+20th century

 In 1904, the New York Security and Trust Company merged with the Continental Trust Company (which had been organized in 1890) under the New York Security and Trust name, but occupied the offices of Continental Trust in the Blair & Co.
 Building on Broad Street.
 The new firm had capital of $3,000,000.
 Fairchild became chairman of the board of trustees, and the president of Continental, Otto T. Bannard, became president of the new entity, which was renamed the New York Trust Company the following year, effective March 1, 1905.

-In January 1916, Mortimer N. Buckner, who had worked with Bannard at Continental since 1901, succeeded Bannard as president of the New York Trust Company, while Bannard assumed the newly created position of Chairman of the Board and of the Executive Committee.
+In January 1916, Mortimer N. Buckner, who had worked with Bannard at Continental since 1901, succeeded Bannard as president of the New York Trust Company, while Bannard assumed the newly created position of chairman of the board and of the executive committee.